MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ## Using the remote command line

 The remote command line allows you to directly interact with an R Server 9.0.1 instance on another machine.
 You can enter 'R' code just as you would in a local R console.
 R code entered at the remote command line executes on the remote server.
-Switching between the local command line and the remote command line is done using these functions: `pause()` and `resume()`.

-To establish a remote session, you must issue a remote login request, which in turn authenticates your user identity on the remote server.
+To establish a remote session, issue a remote login request, which in turn authenticates your user identity on the remote server.
+Once the session is established, you can switch between local and remote command lines through the `pause()` and `resume()` functions.

 ## Supported configurations